isw-kudos/huddo-docs/docs/boards/connections/customizer/customizer-integrations-package.md

 Customizer Integrations
 =======================

 Boards adds multiple features to other HCL Connections applications via Connections Customizer.
-These include:

-- Related Tasks Pane <!-- INCLUDE LINKS TO USER DOCS -->
-- Share to Boards <sup>_Connections 8_</sup>
-- Boards in Search Results

-!!! note
+For details about what features this adds, see the [usage documentation](../../howto/connections/connections-ui.md).

 These features require your Connections envirionment to have Customiser installed.
 If you're new to Connections Customizer, here's a [great video introduction](https://www.youtube.com/watch?v=CvlpjIE-3TQ) and the [install documentation](https://help.hcltechsw.com/connections/v65/admin/install/cp_config_customizer_intro.html).

 # Installation
 ## Customizer Reverse Proxy Configuration